More on Antidepressants

 Paroxetine is the only SSRI indicated for all five anxiety disorders in addition to major depressive disorder.

-Fluoxetine has a slower onset of antidepressants effect than other SSRIs4.
+Fluoxetine has a slower onset of antidepressant effect than other SSRIs4.
 Also, fluoxetine appears to be somewhat less effective, than other drugs in this class24,25.

 Sertraline may have a slightly higher rate of response than fluoxetine and paroxetine26.
 Sertraline has advantages over paroxetine in the treatment of panic disorder27.